angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode04_Consumption-based Model.md

 As an example here, I want to quickly go to Azure portal which is a powerful web-based self-service portal allowing its users manage all the aspects of their other resources.
-Inside the Azure portal, there is one service that interests us right now is the **cost management service**
+Inside the Azure portal, there is one service that interests us right now is the **cost management service**.
+Inside that I can reveal the cost of my subscription.

 ![image](https://github.com/user-attachments/assets/f4085bba-9d17-4189-944d-e0ef9cb5b57c)